Ravi2052004/sparkreach/README.md

   # SparkReach EV Charging Website

   This is a code bundle for SparkReach EV Charging Website.
-The original project is available at

   ## Running the code